sibinsunny404/Redteam-Killchain-Sim/Red_Team/6/Phase_6_Command_and_Control.md

 In this phase, I maintained persistent access by simulating a reverse shell channel using `wmiexec` and PowerShell TCP client.
 This completes the Command and Control stage.
 Screenshots were taken and logs were saved.

 ---

-Let me know when you’re ready to begin **Phase 7: Actions on Objectives**, where we'll simulate data exfiltration, persistence, and more.